 The University of California Davis has an enrollment of approximately 30,000 students.
 Free, 90-minute guided walking tours are given weekdays at 9 and 1 and Saturdays at 11; they depart from the Walter A. Buehler Alumni and Visitors Center.
 Reservations are required and should be made at least 1 week in advance; phone (530) 752-8111.

 The Davis Farmers Market is held Saturday mornings 8-1, year-round.
-On Wednesdays from 4:30-8:30, late March through late October, a festival atmosphere prevails at “Picnic in the Park.”
+On Wednesdays from 4:30-8:30, mid-March to late October, a festival atmosphere prevails at “Picnic in the Park.”
 The event features international food vendors, a wine and beer garden, live performances from local musicians, a carousel, a portable fountain and play areas for children.
 To get to the market from I-80, take the Downtown Davis exit to Richards Boulevard, turn left on 1st Street, then turn right on C Street; the market is between 4th and 5th streets.

 Visitor InfoDavis Chamber of Commerce 604 Third St. DAVIS, CA 95616.
 Phone:(530)756-5160